SLAM-Former: Putting SLAM into One Transformer: Experiments

 \subsection{Frontend and backend co-operation}

 To investigate how the backend design of our SLAM-Former contributes to the overall system performance in a SLAM-like manner, we conducted a series of ablation experiments.
 The results are summarized in~\cref{tab:ablation_tum_ate}.
-Here, \textbf{F}, \textbf{MB.}, and \textbf{EB.} denote the Frontend, Middle Backend, and End Backend components of our architecture, respectively.
-All evaluations are conducted on the TUM RGB-D benchmark using the RMSE of ATE as the metric.
+All evaluations are conducted on the TUM RGB-D using the RMSE of ATE as the metric.

 The results demonstrate that the inclusion of backend modules yields significantly improved accuracy over using the frontend alone, confirming the effectiveness of our proposed frontend-backend design.